 Caracalla and Macrinus: the Romans finally give up.

 They appeared to have wasted it.
 In AD 208, Valaksh V died - and another Parthian civil war followed, between the brothers Ardavan IV and Valaksh VI.
 When the Romans actually invaded, however, under emperor Caracalla in AD 216, the contenders joined forces to oppose them.
-Caracalla had asked Ardavan V (AD 214-216), who controlled the western part of the empire, if he could marry his daughter.
+Caracalla had asked Ardavan IV (AD 214-216), who controlled the western part of the empire, if he could marry his daughter.
 At first Ardavan said no - but was later persuaded.
 Caracalla used the wedding as a cover.
 While the Parthians were celebrating, Caracalla ordered his troops to attack.
 A massacre of unarmed party-goers followed.
 But being Roman emperor was a risky job - Caracalla, notorious as a mass murderer, was himself assassinated by Macrinus.

 In AD 217 the new emperor continued with the invasion.
 The armies met at Nisibis.
 The battle lasted 3 days - but the Parthian cataphracts - including knights on camels, as well as the usual horse-archers, wore the Romans down.
-Macrinus had no wish to be a second Crassus, and offered to make peace, and paid a humiliatingly huge bribe to make sure of it.
+Macrinus had no wish to be a Crassus, and offered to make peace, and paid a humiliatingly huge bribe to make sure of it.
 The Romans had finally bought peace with the Parthians.
 They deserve credit for keeping the Roman empire away, and blocking any would-be Roman Alexanders from expansion eastwards.
-But it was too late: this was to be the last transaction beyween Rome and Parthia. the Parthian empire itself had only another seven years to live.
+But it was too late: this was to be the last transaction beyween Rome and Parthia.
+The Parthian empire itself had only another seven years to live.